digihealthucsd/Multi-agent-self-triage-system/README.md

 ## Setup
 To get started locally:
+1. Miniconda or Anaconda is required.
-1. Run `bash setup.sh` to setup a conda virtual environment.
+2. Run `bash setup.sh` to setup a conda virtual environment for this project.
+   - If you run into problems, let us know.
-2. Once setup is complete, activate the environment: `conda activate triagemd`.
+3. Once setup is complete, activate the environment: `conda activate triagemd`.
-3. Obtain API keys from model providers:
+4. Obtain API keys from model providers:
    - For example, create an OpenAI API key [here](https://platform.openai.com/api-keys).
-4. Configure your API key(s) in `Utils/utils.py` by adding them to the `set_up_api_keys()` function.
+5. Configure your API key(s) in `Utils/utils.py` by adding them to the `set_up_api_keys()` function.

 ## Usage